 Collectively, our research investigates ten international case studies to better understand how to invest in regional equality.
 The findings from this cross-cutting research can be found in our compendium of four reports: Investing in regional equality – lessons from four cities, Investing in infrastructure: enabling fairer growth, the role of public financial management and a framework for metrics.

 Our aim is to unpack what ‘levelling up’ looks like from a shared international experience, while providing evidence-based guidance to inform future government policies.

 - Reducing inequality is complex and there is no one simple fix; it requires a long-term, multi-faceted approach, with significant levels of funding to be most successful.

 - Learning from international examples can help explore alternative governance, fiscal and operational mechanisms.

 - Within all the cities studied, there were key players that enabled growth – such as a charitable foundation, a charismatic mayor or a strong community programme.
 Partnership working to strengthen capacity is also important for achieving success in infrastructure projects.

 - A clear vision and well-defined strategy for what the place should look like and how it should feel to live in are essential for successfully reducing inequality.

 - Political will, commitment and support across geographical scales is vital in making change happen.

 - Public sector institutions and finance professionals have a key role to play in measuring outcomes, ensuring value for money and building effective relationships with other national organisations.

 The team, along with their regional collaborators, discussed the report in a webinar on 3 March 2022.
-Watch the video.
+Partcipants in the discussion included